-It’s not uncommon for families to buy an urn years later after the cremation has occurred.
-There’s no need to be embarrassed or ashamed if you’ve been storing the ashes for awhile.
-Solutions are available and sometimes it takes time to to make such an important decision.
-You’ll know when the time is right and when you are ready for closure.
+There’s no need to be embarrassed or ashamed if you’ve been storing the ashes in the plastic box that you got from the funeral home for a while.
+Solutions are available and sometimes it takes time to make such an important decision.
+You’ll know when the time is right and when you are ready to shop for an urn.

-If you have the plastic container that you picked up from the funeral home and are ready to transfer the ashes to an urn, your funeral director can help.
-Urns are available that will contain the temporary container and all you have to do is slip the box of ashes inside the urn.
+Urns are available that will accommodate the temporary container and all you have to do is slip the box of ashes inside the container without disturbing the cremains.
 Often these urns are wooden and can double as a memorial chest.
 Engraving can be added if you want the name and dates of your loved one identified.

 The Blonde Burl Wood urn is sleek highly polished vessel that will contain the temporary container.
+It has a hinged lid and opens from the top, allowing easy access.

 Another choice would be a memorial chest without the tray.
 This urn travels well if you need to have the ashes shipped from the funeral home.
 For someone who might be scattering ashes and want a small memorial chest to store papers and other valuables after the ceremony, this style might also be a good choice.